psmits/trident/doc/paper.md

 Model adequacy
 --------------

-We are interested in model adequacy and performance into two contexts: in-sample and out-of-sample predictive performance.
-“In-sample” means we are estimating how well our model predicts our observed data given that the model was fit to the entire dataset; this is a posterior predictive check in that we are comparing the posterior predictive distribution to our observed data.
-“Out-of-sample” is defined below.
+We are interested in model adequacy into two contexts: in-sample and out-of-sample predictive performance.
+In-sample means we are estimating how well our model predicts our observed data given that the model was fit to the entire dataset; this is a posterior predictive check in that we are comparing the posterior predictive distribution to our observed data.
+Out-of-sample is defined in context below.

-Relative and absolute model adequacy of the four variant models was compared using the area under the receiver operating characteristic curve or AUC [@Fawcett2006; @Mason2002].
-This measure is commonly used in classification problems as it has the desirable characteristic of comparing the model’s true positive rate with its false positive rate, as opposed to accuracy which only considers the count of true positives.
-AUC ranges between 0.5 and 1, with 0.5 indicating no improvement in performance from random and 1 indicating perfect performance.
-AUC can be interpreted as the probability that our model correctly ranks the relative extinction risks of any two randomly selected species [@Fawcett2006; @Mason2002].
-AUC values of approximately 0.8 or greater can be considered “good” [@ACCDA], which means that values between 0.7 and 0.8 could then be considered “fair.”

 We are particularly interested in understanding how well our model predicts species extinction given new, future data (out-of-sample data).